 Step 3: Once the integrations are done, they can be deployed along with the time-off application to Oracle Cloud Infrastructure (OCI).

-Overall, Oracle VBCS and OIC are working together to develop and deliver end-to-end processes and can help businesses streamline their operations and improve productivity.
+Overall, VBCS and OIC are working together to develop and deliver end-to-end processes and can help businesses streamline their operations and improve productivity.
 If you are looking for OIC and VBCS service, we have done this on a regular basis for different projects where our developers can do it quickly.
 Contact us today to get started!